A multitude of resources are available for students in the Center for Intercultural Studies.

 The Center for Intercultural Dialogue (CID) is a project of the Council of Communication Associations (CCA).
 As such, CID broadly represents scholars in the discipline of Communication, but has a specific mandate to directly serve those who are members of any of the 8 member associations of CCA.
 The goal of the Center is to approach intercultural dialogue at two levels: to encourage research on the topic of intercultural dialogue, but to do so through bringing international scholars interested in the topic together in shared intercultural dialogues about their work.

-The British Council is the UK's international organisation for cultural relations and educational opportunities.
+The British Council is the UK's international organization for cultural relations and educational opportunities.
 We are on the ground in six continents and over 100 countries, bringing international opportunity to life, every day.

 Anna Lindh Foundation

 The purpose of the Anna Lindh Foundation is to bring people together from across the Mediterranean to improve mutual respect between cultures and to support civil society. - See more at: http://www.annalindhfoundation.org/about#sthash.ub2WiPJg.dpuf